Monthly Archives: April 2024

 “That’s nothing, wait til you see the photograph.”

-Some questions from the editor.
-After we learned in the 1950s that the framed reality on the TV screen was superior to the unframed one outside, we now have everyone glued to their screens even or especially when they are outside.
+We learned in the 1950s that the framed reality on the TV screen was superior to the unframed one outside.
+But today (2024) everyone is glued to their screens even or especially when they are outside.
 What did the iPhone do?
 Put the screen on wheels?
 Take away the house?

 Dobbs: McLuhan on what’s the difference